 Advantages of Social Media Use by Teens:

-In this section, we look at some of the many benefits of social media on teens.
+In this section, we look at some of the many benefits of social media for teens.
 There are many that can be listed, however, we would stick to just the top three.

 1. Up to date with the Latest News and Information: